The Surprising Relief That Comes From Feeling Your Feelings

 For others, it takes a little getting used to.

-It was how we survived when feeling wasn't safe.
+It was also how we survived as children when feeling our feelings wasn't safe.

-It protected us, maybe when we were small and the environment was unpredictable or explosive.
+It protected us to hold back, to push them down - maybe when we were small and the environment was unpredictable or explosive.

 Maybe it’s what our parents modelled - ignore your feelings, carry on, don’t make a fuss.